pgjdbc/pgjdbc/docs/documentation/head/connect.md

 * **user** = String

 	The database user on whose behalf the connection is being made.

 * **password** = String

 	The database user's password.

+* **options** = String

+	Command-line options to send to the server at connection start.

+	The value of this property may contain spaces or other special characters, and it should be properly encoded if provided in the connection URL.
+Spaces are considered to separate command-line arguments, unless escaped with a backslash (`\`); `\\` represents a literal backslash.

 * **ssl** = boolean